Digging Salt Lake City for 48 Hours

 One After 9th and 9th

-Few indicators show off a city’s urbane evolution like its neighborhoods, so I make my way to 9th & 9th (900 East, 900 South), an up and comer that’s arrived.
+Few indicators show off a city’s urbane evolution like its neighborhoods (Read: "Insider's Guide to Salt Lake City Neighborhoods"), so I make my way to 9th & 9th (900 East, 900 South), an up and comer that’s arrived.
 Restaurateur Scott Evans helped launch the area into its modern incarnation with his farm-to-table inspired Pago and nearby East Liberty Tap House.
-I loved the updated Middle Eastern fare inside Mazza, followed by, what else, gelato — every good ‘hood needs one — at Dolcetti.
+I loved the gelato at Dolcetti — every good ‘hood needs a solid gelato spot.
 Terraces rule this corner.
 The Stockist (men's and women's specialty clothing store) and Children’s Hour (bookstore) also hit their marks perfectly.
-One of the two 9s of 9th & 9th, namely 900 South, has taken on new life as Harvey Milk Boulevard with new restaurants and shops springing up from this corner to the Central Ninth neighborhood on 200 West.
+One of the two 9s of 9th & 9th, namely 900 South, has taken on new life as Harvey Milk Boulevard with new restaurants and shops springing up all along the route to the Central Ninth neighborhood on 200 West.
 I pick out a $20 rose gold ring at The Land of Salt for my wife that she actually wears.

 Downtown Dins & Sins